 - FMD is developing a campuswide utility and infrastructure master plan for Harborview's campus.
 The infrastructure master plan will identify the condition and capacities of the existing campus utility infrastructure to develop strategies to meet the growth in demand anticipated from the bond program components.
 It will also include identifying engineering solutions to enable future growth, including re-routing utilities and systems; providing energy usage improvements, and developing redundancy for mission-critical systems. - The final infrastructure master plan document will be the strategic guide to infrastructure redevelopment for the campus.
-It will reflect the goals of HMC and the County, including resiliency; economic, environmental, and social sustainability; reducing reliance on fossil fuels, and evaluate options for meeting sustainability goals and potentially certification under third party programs for the new inpatient tower and renovation projects.
-Notably, identified alternatives and upgrades that fall outside of the scope of the proposed Bond projects may be designed and developed in future phases. - The Infrastructure Master Plan contract was awarded to OAC Services and, as of August 2023, the team had begun evaluating and rating of existing buildings and systems.
-The team completed the plan by 1Q 2024. - FMD is working with Seattle Public Utilities and Seattle City Light to identify challenges and opportunities for infrastructure plans at HMC.
+It will reflect the goals of HMC and the County, including resiliency; economic, environmental, and social sustainability; reduce reliance on fossil fuels; and evaluating options for meeting sustainability goals and potentially certification under third-party programs for the new inpatient tower and renovation projects.
+Notably, identified alternatives and upgrades that fall outside of the scope of the proposed Bond projects may be designed and developed in future phases.